TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>X-Powered-By</summary>
-The `X-Powered-By` header describes the technologies used by the webserver.
+The <code>X-Powered-By</code> header describes the technologies used by the webserver.
 This information exposes the server to attackers.
 Using the information in this header, attackers can find vulnerabilities easier.

 ### Recommendation
 Remove all `X-Powered-By` headers.